-The FEIS Plan involves streetscape landscaping improvements along both Waverly Avenue and Fenimore Road.
-In the Applicant's opinion, the experience of walking along the public sidewalk will be notably enhanced compared to the exiting condition.
-Additionally, within the Site itself, all of the existing older nonconforming buildings will be demolished and replaced with the newly configured building addition which has been reduced in scale, and broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
-This treatment significantly reduces the mass of the building, while restoring a human scale to the Site.
+The FEIS Plan involves streetscape landscaping improvements along both Waverly Avenue and Fenimore Road to enhance the pedestrian experience of walking along the sidewalk.
+Additionally, within the Site itself, all of the existing older non-conforming buildings will be demolished and replaced with the newly configured building addition which has been reduced in scale, and broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
+This treatment significantly reduces the mass of the building.
 As the building steps down from four to three to two stories, it incorporates a terrace, broad landscaped rain garden and lawn to integrate into the Fenimore Road streetscape.
 The streetscape is proposed to be further enhanced by replacing the Murphy Brothers office building located at the Waverly Avenue/Fenimore Road intersection, with a publicly accessible vest-pocket park containing decorative seasonal landscaping and benches arrayed around a circular walkway.
+Figure III.A-2 presents the proposed Lighting Plan.